Biography of Chaudhary Charan Singh -The only Prime Minister of India who did not face Parliament and who is also dubbed as “Champion of Farmers”

 Early Life of Chaudhary Charan Singh

-Chaudhary Charan Singh, who served as the fifth Prime Minister of India, was born in Jat family on December 23,1902 in Noorpur village under Meerut district of Uttar Pradesh.
-Chaudhary Charan Singh’s father’s name is Meer Singh and mother’s name is Netra Kaur.
+Chaudhary Charan Singh, who served as the fifth Prime Minister of India, was born in the Jat family on December 23, 1902, in Noorpur village under the Meerut district of Uttar Pradesh.
+Chaudhary Charan Singh’s father’s name is Meer Singh and his mother’s name is Netra Kaur.
 Charan Singh was one of the five children of Mir Singh and Netra Kaur.
 Charan Singh’s father was a farmer by profession.

-Charan Singh was a good student, and subsequently graduated in science stream from Agra College in 1923 and a master’s degree in history in 1925 and a LLB degree in 1926.
-Charan Singh started practicing law in Ghaziabad from 1928 after completing his law degree.
+Charan Singh was a good student, and subsequently graduated in science stream from Agra College in 1923 a master’s degree in history in 1925, and an LLB degree in 1926.
+Charan Singh started practicing law in Ghaziabad in 1928 after completing his law degree.
 But after joining the Indian National Congress in 1929, he focused entirely on the political aspect.

 Political Career of Charan Singh